alicolville/Weight-Tracker/docs/shortcodes/wt.md

 This is the most popular shortcode for the Weight Tracker plugin and displays upto four sections / tabs when a user is logged into WordPress.

-> The following shortcode is available in both the free and [Pro/Pro Plus]({{ site.baseurl }}/features.html) version of the plugin.
+> The following shortcode is available in both the free and [Pro/Premium]({{ site.baseurl }}/features.html) version of the plugin.
 The Pro version has the following additional features:
 > * Support for measurements and  [custom fields]({{ site.baseurl }}/custom-fields.html).
 > * Advanced data table for viewing weight entries.
 Supporting sorting, paging, editing and deleting.
 > * Support for BMI, BMR, suggested calorie intake and Macronutrients.